Why this matters

 On Omniscient Insight, the AI reads your dream journal entries and:

-Dreams are the most dynamic element of the Omni System.
 Your birth chart is fixed.
-Your personality type is relatively stable.
-But your dreams shift nightly, reflecting your current emotional state, processing recent events, and sometimes surfacing material from deep in the unconscious.
+Your dreams shift nightly — reflecting your current emotional state, processing recent events, and sometimes surfacing material from deep in the unconscious.
+That makes your dream journal one of the most dynamic signals in your Omniscient Insight profile.